- Open Access

 Electronic supplementary material

-Additional file 2: Recruitment of CHD1 and CHD2 to active tRNA loci.
-(A) The occupancy of CHD1 and CHD2 across BRF1 and BRF2 binding sites in K562 cells was calculated as the fold enrichment over input.
+Additional file 2: (A) The occupancy of CHD1 and CHD2 across BRF1 and BRF2 binding sites in K562 cells was calculated as the fold enrichment over input.
 (B) A selected, expressed tRNA gene in an intergenic region showing BRF1, CHD1, CHD2 and Pol II occupancy in K562 cells.
 (PDF 1 MB)

-Additional file 5: Analysis of H3.3 antibody specificity by western blot and ChIP-qPCR.
-(A) The reactivity of total H3 and H3.3 specific antibodies toward 10 to 250 ng of recombinant human H3.1 and H3.3 was analyzed by western blot.
+Additional file 5: (A) The reactivity of total H3 and H3.3 specific antibodies toward 10 to 250 ng of recombinant human H3.1 and H3.3 was analyzed by western blot.
 (B) The relative enrichment of H3.3 to total H3 was examined by ChIP qPCR at active GAPDH and inactive MYOD gene TSS and the active NPM1 promoter and NPM1 intron.
 (PDF 1 MB)

 About this article